nf-core/website/markdown/events/2021/hackathon-march-2021.md

 * <i class="fab fa-youtube mr-2"></i>
   _Check-ins_ and _check-outs_ will be hosted on Zoom and live-streamed to YouTube, available after the event.
 * <i class="fa fa-video mr-2"></i>
-  The social will be on zoom (without YouTube) and _Group catch-ups_ and will be held using <https://meet.jit.si/>
+  The social will be on Zoom (without YouTube) and _Group catch-ups_ and will be held using <https://meet.jit.si/>

 The following schedule should display times in your local time zone: